Twists of Pl\"ucker coordinates as dimer partition functions: Introduction

 In particular, as an element of the rational function field of the Grassmannian, the ratio on the left hand side of this formula does not depend on $P$; this is a key step in the proof.
-This rational expression is in fact the Laurent expansion of the twisted Pl\"{u}cker coordinate $\twist{\minor{I}}$ for the seed $(\xx_P, Q_P)$, since the edge-weights which contribute to the dimer partition function in the numerator are monomials in the extended cluster $\xx_P$.
+This rational expression is in fact the Laurent expansion of the twisted Pl\"{u}cker coordinate $\twist{\minor{I}}$ for the seed $(\xx_P, \widetilde{Q}_P)$, since the edge-weights which contribute to the dimer partition function in the numerator are monomials in the extended cluster $\xx_P$.

+We remark that it follows from the formula in Theorem~\ref{t:mainresult} that the twist map preserves the positive Grassmannian (see Corollary~\ref{c:preservespositive}).
+We note that the cluster algebra structure on $\mathbb{C}[\Gr_{k,n}]$ and the positive Grassmannian play an important r\^{o}le in the study of scattering amplitudes via on-shell diagrams in~\cite{ABCGPT}.

 Dimer configurations have also been used as a method for computing Laurent expansions for cluster variables for cluster algebras of finite classical type~\cite{carollprice03,musiker11}, and for cluster algebras associated to triangulations of surfaces~\cite{canakci,MS10,MSW11,MSW13}.
 Both cases involve cluster algebras of finite mutation type, the homogeneous coordinate ring of the Grassmannian $\Gr_{2,n}$ (up to coefficients) being common to both cases.
-Note that in general, the case considered here, i.e.\ $\mathbb{C}[\Gr_{k,n}]$, is not of finite mutation type.
+Note that the case considered here, i.e.\ $\mathbb{C}[\Gr_{k,n}]$, is not of finite mutation type in general.

-Our interest in the twist map partly stems from its close relationship with the BFZ-twist automorphism~\cite{BFZ96, BZ97} defined on a unipotent cell $N^w$ in the group $N$ of all complex $n \times n$ unipotent matrices, where $w$ is the Grassmann permutation.
-This cell is birationally equivalent to $\Gr_{k,n}$, so the BFZ-twist can be transported to $\Gr_{k,n}$.
-We show that the two twists coincide, up to coefficients, in Section~\ref{s:BFZtwist}.
+Our interest in the twist map stems partly from its close relationship with the BFZ-twist automorphism~\cite{BFZ96, BZ97} defined on a unipotent cell $N^w$ in the group $N$ of all complex $n \times n$ unipotent matrices, where $w$ is the Grassmann permutation.
+Note that the BFZ-twist has a representation-theoretic formulation~\cite[Theorem 6]{GLS12} in terms of the Auslander-Reiten translate on a categorification of the cluster algebra structure on $N^w$ using the type $A_{n-1}$ preprojective algebra.
+The cell $N^w$ is birationally equivalent to $\Gr_{k,n}$, so the BFZ-twist can be transported to $\Gr_{k,n}$.
+We show in Section~\ref{s:BFZtwist} that the (transported) BFZ-twist and the twist defined in Section~\ref{s:twist} coincide, up to coefficients.

 The results of~\cite{CAIII}, together with the BFZ-ansatz~\cite{BFZ96, BZ97}, can be used to compute Laurent expansions of BFZ-twisted minors on $N^w$ in terms of any seed associated to a reduced expression for $w$.
 The cluster algebra structures on $N^w$ and $\Gr_{k,n}$ are identified, up to coefficients, through the birational equivalence.
 In particular, every seed associated to a reduced expression for $w$ corresponds to a seed attached to a Postnikov diagram.
 However, not every Postnikov diagram is of this form, and, in view of this, our results can be seen as a proper extension of the combined results of~\cite{CAIII, BZ97}.
 On a combinatorial level, the approach taken by~\cite{CAIII} is different from the approach here: specifically, the formulas in~\cite{CAIII} involve an analysis of families of noncrossing paths in planar diagrams, while our formulas use dimer configurations.
 An interesting question is how to reconcile these two approaches.
 It is also interesting to compare the formulas obtained in this paper with the formulas in~\cite[\S1]{talaska11}, also given in terms of families of paths.